Hire-Hoffee/Chat-App-Old/README.md

 </div>
 <br>

-## Main site pages

-- Main page at `/main`
-- All users at `/main/users`
-- Registration page `/auth/sign_up`
-- Login page `/auth/login`
+### Technology

+### Backend

+Node.js, Express.js, MongoDB, Socket.IO, Bcrypt, JSONWebToken, Multer.

+### Frontend

+HTML, CSS, JavaScript, Bootstrap, EJS, Axios.

+### Project Structure

+- **app/client:** Contains the client side of the application (HTML, CSS, JavaScript).
+  - **public:** Static files such as images, fonts.
+  - **views:** EJS templates for rendering web pages.
+  - **javascript:** JavaScript files for handling client-side logic.
-## Technologies used in the development of the site
+- **app/server:** Contains the server side of the application (Node.js, Express.js).

-#### The following frameworks and technologies were used for the frontend part

-- HTML/CSS/JS
-- Bootstrap

-The site is responsive and is available for comfortable viewing on devices with different screen sizes.

-#### The following frameworks and technologies were used for the backend part

-- Node.js
-- express.js
-- MongoDB

-#### Communication between users is implemented using a persistent connection (WebSocket)

-- SocketIO
+  - **config:** Configuration files such as database connection, storage configuration.
+  - **controllers:**Controllers that handle routing logic.
+  - **middleware:** Middleware for Express.js used for authentication and error handling.
+  - **models:** Mongoose schemas for user data and messages.
+  - **routes:** Route definitions for Express.js.
+  - **socketHandlers:** Socket.IO event handlers.

+## How the project works

+1. A user visits the site and can register or log in.
+2. After authorization, the user is shown a list of chat rooms and a list of all users.
+3. The user can select an existing chat room or create a new one by clicking on the username in the list.
+4. When a message is sent by the client, it is sent to the server via Socket.IO.
+5. The server saves the message in the database and sends it to all clients connected to the chat room.
+6. The clients receive the message and display it in the chat room.

-## Run application
+## Running the application

-Clone the repository with `git clone` to run the application.
+- To run the application clone the repository using `git clone`.

-Next, you must create the mongoDB database.
-To connect to the database, as well as to form the JWT, environment variables are used, you can define them in the `.env` file or set these parameters directly.
+- Next you must create a mongoDB database To connect to the database as well as to form the JWT use environment variables, you can define them in the `.env` file or set them directly.

-Use the `npm init` command to download all packages and modules.
+- To load all packages and modules use the `npm init` command.

-The server is started with the `npm start` command or `npm dev` to start with the `nodemon` package.
+- The server is started with the `npm start` command or `npm dev` to start with the `nodemon` package.